 All sound is composed of waves.
-Each note has its own wave size, with the lower bass notes literally encompassing from 10' feet to as much as 40' feet.
+Each note has its own wave size, with the lower bass notes literally encompassing from 10' feet to over 40' feet.
 Your room participates in this wave experience like a three dimensional pool with waves reflecting and becoming enhanced depending on the size of the room and the types of surfaces in the room.

 Remember, your audio system can literally generate all of the information required to recreate a musical event in time, space, and tonal balance.
 Ideally, your room should not contribute to that information.
 However, every room does contribute to the sound to some degree.
-Fortunately MartinLogan had designed the Spire to minimize these anomalies
+Fortunately MartinLogan has designed the Summit X to minimize these anomalies